 As a fan of archeology and cultural attractions, I find it kind of sad that most people who visit Mexico will only get to see the pristine beaches of the Caribbean and, if they’re not too hangover, the Mayan ruins of Tulum and Chichen-Itza.

-I did this journey two weeks ago as a made my way from Mexico City to Cancun by bus and trust me, you’ll totally fall in love with those archeological ruins.
+I did this journey two weeks ago as I made my way from Mexico City to Cancun by bus and trust me, you’ll fall in love with those archeological ruins.

-My best suggestion is for you to book your flight arriving to Mexico City and leaving from Cancun (or vice versa) in order to get the most of your time.
-This unique itinerary will take you to Mexico’s top archeological sites as well as some of its most amazing museums, towns and cities.
+My best suggestion is for you to book your flight arriving in Mexico City and leaving from Cancun (or vice versa) in order to get the most out of your time.
+This unique itinerary will take you to Mexico’s top archeological sites as well as some of its most amazing museums, towns, and cities.

 Are you ready?

 Depending on your time of arrival, you can start exploring Mexico City (check out my Best Day Trips from Mexico City here) right away.
 All the main points of interest are easily reachable by Metro (subway) which costs you 5 pesos (.40 USD), never take a taxi unless you’re rich or want to experience firsthand Mexico City’s traffic.
 Trust me, a boy in a tricycle can outrun any car during rush hour!

 You might want to take a full day to explore the two most important archeological museums found within the city: Museo Nacional de Antropología (National Anthropology Museum) and Museo del Templo Mayor.

 At both museums you will find the few vestiges that remain of the Aztec culture and civilizations, the Templo Mayor itself was a recent discovery of the 70s when electricity workers dug and were shocked to find these amazing ruins!